 Postdoctoral research fellowship (2 years) on mechanisms of autophagy

-The Department of Chemistry at Umeå University is seeking a postdoctoral research fellowship on mechanisms of autophagy.
-The fellowship is for two years full time.
+The Department of Chemistry is offering a postdoctoral scholarship within the project mechanisms of autophagy.
+The scholarship is full-time for two years with access 1 July, 2022 or by agreement.

 Facilities include Protein Expertise Platform, X-ray, Proteomics, NMR (850-400 MHz), Cryo-EM and Biochemical Imaging Centre (confocal, FLIM, spinning disk, TIRF, STORM).
 The recent breakthrough research from Umeå University include deciphering the molecular mechanisms of the bacterial CRISPR-Cas9 system and repurposing it into a tool for genome editing, a method developed at Umeå university that was awarded Nobel Prize in Chemistry 2020.